 - (g) persons not falling into any of the above categories who support the aims of the Society.

-Prospective members should apply for membership by writing to the Secretary of The Society, using the application form available on this website (under "Join the Society").
+Prospective members should complete the application form available on this website (under "Join the Society") and send it to the Treasurer of The Society.
 Membership begins on payment of the annual subscription.